 Two of today’s leading support apps are Zendesk and Jira.
 Zendesk is geared toward managing end-user communication to promote customer satisfaction, retention, and revenue growth, while Jira excels at managing internal projects such as software management lifecycles.
 The two tools are not mutually exclusive and can be used together.

 Customer success tools include apps for CRM, file sharing, billing, workflow automation and support.
 All the tools mentioned here easily integrate with Totango’s platform.
 Totango can integrate with virtually any data source, capturing information in real-time so you can put your data to use promoting customer success outcomes.
 Harness your customer success tool data to trigger automated workflows called SuccessPlays which implement best practices for optimal outcomes at each stage of your customer journey.
-Try it free to experience the power of total customer success tool integration.

 Have you ever tried to recreate a meal you had at a restaurant?
 You went to the store, purchased the ingredients, and then came home and put your culinary skills to the test.
 But, somehow, it just didn’t taste the same.
 Even though you had the right ingredients, you didn’t have the recipe.